k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: improper handling of worn/wielded objects that break, take two
 - goodpos() improvements (open air terrain)
 - Fix: starving re-tamed feral pet
+- Monsters activating a figurine will always produce a hostile monster if the player has adhered to petless conduct